back to top

 The Shenyang Aircraft Corporation is still working on prototypes of the Gyrfalcon, but it's widely anticipated that the Chinese navy will adopt it within the next five years, likely under the name J-35.
 This is expected for use on China's expanding number of aircraft carriers.

 Air Chief Baber called the aircraft “J-31,” which probably refers to its land-based version.
-This model has been actively promoted by China to foreign governments that can't get advanced military from Western countries due to political reasons.
+This model has been actively promoted by China to foreign governments that can't get advanced military technology from Western countries due to political reasons.
 China has chosen not to offer its operational fifth-generation J-20 “Mighty Dragon” fighter jet for sales.

 Since the 1960s, India has been involved in multiple conflicts with both China and Pakistan, related to disputes over their borders, which extend over more than 6,800 kilometres.